9 Sanity-Saving New Year’s Resolutions and Goal Setting Ideas for Moms

 I am guilty of that mentality as well.
 But after a few mom burnout episodes myself, I have learned to look at it from the flight attendant’s perspective.

 A self-care activity doesn’t have to be something fancy or unattainable because of our already busy schedules.
+In fact, the Home Management Binder has a section all about Personal Goals that can help you keep track (and accomplish) all of the things you want to do for yourself!

 Simple things such as: